bdelpiero/flixxo_challenge/README.md

 # Flixxo Backend Developer Challenge

-Rest API that keeps track of crypto tokens and its historical prices
+Rest API that keeps track of crypto tokens and their historical prices

 ## Table of contents